AmenRa/GuardBench/README.md

 # GuardBench

 ## ⚡️ Introduction
-[`GuardBench`](https://github.com/AmenRa/guardbench) is a Python library for guardrail models evaluation.
+[`GuardBench`](https://github.com/AmenRa/guardbench) is a Python library for the evaluation of guardrail models, i.e., LLMs fine-tuned to detect unsafe content in human-AI interactions.
-It provides a common interface to 40 evaluation datasets, which are downloaded and converted into a [standardized format](docs/data_format.md) for improved usability.
+[`GuardBench`](https://github.com/AmenRa/guardbench) provides a common interface to 40 evaluation datasets, which are downloaded and converted into a [standardized format](docs/data_format.md) for improved usability.
 It also allows to quickly [compare results and export](docs/report.md) `LaTeX` tables for scientific publications.
 [`GuardBench`](https://github.com/AmenRa/guardbench)'s benchmarking pipeline can also be leveraged on [custom datasets](docs/custom_dataset.md).